zygos/wd-material/material/3-frameworks/5-deployment/2-Deploying Containers with Cloud Services.md

 Your task is to:

-- create a new database that can be accessed from your deployed server (Amazon RDS, Neon, Planetscale, ...);
+- create a new database that can be accessed from your deployed server (Amazon RDS, Neon, ...);
 - extend your capstone project GitHub Actions workflow to include building and deploying your application to Lightsail (or you can choose a different AWS service, if you are already familiar with AWS);
 - configure your capstone project to include the necessary configuration;
 - push to the `main` (`master`) branch of your capstone repo to trigger the GitHub Actions pipeline, which deploys your web application;